Leeds Rhinos: Other teams

 Since 2017, Leeds Rhinos have operated a women's rugby league team and a netball team.
 Both teams compete in the top tier of their respective competitions, the RFL Women's Super League and the Netball Superleague.

 Since 2018, they have also operated a Physical Disability Team as well as a Learning Disability Team from 2019.
-They also have a wheelchair team that competes in the Wheelchair Super League.
+They also have a wheelchair team that competes in the RFL Wheelchair Super League.